top of page

 These members have been solvent for at least four months (sometimes much longer), have taken the Steps using the conference materials at least once, are willing to guide at least one other solvent debtor through the Steps using the conference materials, have submitted at least one survey, and are registered for and participating in the current conference cycle.
 Our Step guides are our secondary leadership, specifically leading our fellows into solvency and into recovery through the 12 Steps and 12 Traditions of DA and BDA, along with the DA and BDA tools, promises, and Concepts.

-These members are eligible to perform any service role available in our workshops, perhaps especially host and guest speaker.
+These members are eligible to perform any service role available in our workshops, perhaps especially speaker.

-Qualifications for and services by our workshop hosts:
+Qualifications for and services by our workshop host:

-Our hosts are responsible to lead us into two back-to-back workshops (i.e. parts 1 and 2 of the Ones, see our overview page for lots more details, including our conference materials for the referenced Ones).
-Hosts prepare with our guest speakers, during the week before workshops they'll lead, related to our scheduled topics, and provide whatever support our speakers need.
-Hosts also open the workshops, turn the audio recording on and off, speak first for 15 minutes, answer questions for 10 minutes, and moderate as the guest speaker speaks and then answers questions.
-The host is asked to share for two minutes as a wrap-up of their participation and leadership near the end of the workshop.
-(Tech duties in zoom — starting and stopping the audio recording and lowering raised hands — can be provided by the tech person on our steering committee if desired.)
-Hosts have the option of leading After Party for one hour after workshops they've led, if they are available and willing.
+Our host is responsible to lead us into two back-to-back workshops (i.e. parts 1 and 2 of the Ones, see our overview page for lots more details, including our conference materials for the referenced Ones).
+Our host prepares with our speakers, during the week before workshops when they'll lead, related to our scheduled topics, and provide whatever support our speakers need.
+Our host opens the workshops, turns the audio recording on and off, and moderates as the speaker shares and then answers questions.
+Our host usually leads After Party for up to 45 minutes after each Saturday workshop.

-Hosts have the "right of decision" (Concept 3) for many parts of individual workshops if they see opportunity to provide the best possible experience for our participants.
-However, starting late is not an option.
+Our host has the "right of decision" (Concept 3) for many parts of individual workshops if they see opportunities to provide the best possible experience for our participants, as long as they host stays in alignment with all of our steering committee's current group conscience decisions.
+Starting late is not an option.
 For our purposes, the best workshops start on time, end on time, and we stay focused on the DA and BDA program of recovery from compulsive debting, both personally and in our businesses.

 Are solvent, both at the time they commit to share and at the time they do share